Department of Mool Shastra

 Department of Sowa Rigpa

-Department of Sowa Rigpa, Tibetan Science of Healing, Central University of Tibetan Studies was established in 1993 to fulfil the following objectives:
+Department of Sowa Rigpa, Tibetan Science of Healing, Central Institute of Higher Tibetan Studies was established in 1993 to fulfil the following objectives:

 - To preserve the Tibetan art of healing and promote/contribute better health care of the society.